shyam12860/birthday_likes/README.md

 # birthday_likes
-Like happy birthday posts on my wall
+Like happy birthday posts on your wall